frederic-perez/AmE-dictionary/data/dictionary.md

 __mindful__
 __mindset__ _n_
 __minie balls__
+__minimoon__ _n_ _informal_ A short break spent together by a newly married couple, typically in advance of a longer vacation to be taken at a later date.
 __minimus__ _n_ The fifth digit; the little finger or little toe.
 __minion__ _n_ :two::hammer: (minions)
 __minnie__ _n_ A mother.